UK police investigating Trinity Mirror over phone hacking

 "The second element they will have to establish is that senior management at Mirror Group Newspapers knew of and at least turned a blind eye to, or more particularly endorsed, this activity."

-Shares in Trinity Mirror, which plunged to a four-month low of 81.5 pence in March following the arrests of individual journalists before gradually recovering, were down 2.5 percent at 125.4 pence by 1105 GMT.
+Shares in Trinity Mirror, which plunged to a four-month low of 81.5 pence in March following the arrests of individual journalists before gradually recovering, were down 2.5 percent at 125.4 pence by 0705 ET.

 TRIAL